 The feedback voltage signal on the INV pin is compared with reference voltage 2.5 V, which makes the error amplifier source or sink current to charge or discharge its output capacitor CCOMP.
-The COMP voltage is compared with the internally generated sawtooth waveform to determine the on time of PFC gate.
-Normally, with lower feedback loop bandwidth, the variation of the PFC gate on time should be very small and almost constant within one input AC cycle.
-However, the power factor correction circuit operating at light-load condition has a defect, zero crossing distortion, that distorts input current and makes the system's Total Harmonic Distortion (THD) worse.
-To improve the result of THD at light-load condition. especially at high input voltage, an innovative THD optimizer is inserted by sampling the voltage across the current-sense resistor.
-This sampling voltage on current-sense resistor is added into the sawtooth waveform to modulate the on time of PFC gate, so it is not constant on time within a half AC cycle.
-The method of operation between THD optimizer and PWM is shown in Figure 26.
-After THD optimizer processes, around the valley of AC input voltage, the compensated on time becomes wider than the original.
-The PFC on time, which is around the peak voltage, is narrowed by the THD optimizer.
+The COMP voltage is compared with the internally generated sawtooth waveform to determine the on-time of PFC gate.
+Normally, with lower feedback loop bandwidth, the variation of the PFC gate on-time should be very small and almost constant within one input AC cycle.
+However, the power-factor-correction circuit operating at light-load condition has a defect, zero-crossing distortion; which distorts input current and makes the system's Total Harmonic Distortion (THD) worse.
+To improve the result of THD at light-load condition, especially at high input voltage, an innovative THD Optimizer is inserted by sampling the voltage across the current-sense resistor.
+This sampling voltage is added into the sawtooth waveform to modulate the on-time of PFC gate, so it is not constant on-time within a half AC cycle.
+The operation block between THD Optimizer and PWM is shown in Figure 26.
+After THD Optimizer processes, around the valley of AC input voltage, the compensated on-time becomes wider than the original.
+The PFC on-time, which is around the peak voltage, is narrowed by the THD Optimizer.
 The timing sequences of the PFC MOS and the shape of the inductor current are shown in Figure 27.
-Figure 28 shows the difference between calculated fixed on time and fixed on time with THD optimizer during a half AC cycle.
+Figure 28 shows the difference between calculated fixed on-time mechanism and fixed on-time with THD Optimizer during a half AC cycle.